-This report highlights that at the heart of forced labor, in all its forms including modern slavery and human trafficking, is the exploitation of vulnerable people for financial gain.
-This makes the financial services industry a key component in facilitating these crimes and a focus area to fight the issue – particularly businesses exposed to cash or cash equivalents, such as money services, remittance businesses, and retail banking.
+At the heart of forced labor, in all its forms, is the exploitation of vulnerable people for financial gain.
+This makes the financial services industry a key component in facilitating these crimes and a focus area in which to fight these offenses—particularly businesses exposed to cash or cash equivalents, such as money services, remittance businesses, and retail banking.

-These legitimate financial products enable criminals to fund activities such as recruitment advertising, flights and transport, food, entertainment, and accommodation for enslaved captives.
-They also help the criminal to create distance and complexity between themselves and the original illicit source of funds.
+These legitimate financial products enable criminal networks to fund activities such as recruitment advertising, flights and transport, food, entertainment, and accommodation for enslaved captives.
+They also help crime syndicates to create distance and complexity between themselves and the original illicit source of funds.

-In addition, criminals may seek financial loans and bank investment in businesses linked to industries such as agriculture, cleaning, food packaging and processing, manufacturing, food service and hotels, retail, transport, and warehouse and distribution.
+In addition, criminals may seek financial loans and bank investments in businesses linked to industries such as agriculture, cleaning, food packaging and processing, manufacturing, food services and hotels, retail, transport, and warehouse and distribution.
 While appearing legitimate on the surface, these industries are considered to have high-risk exposure to forced labor and modern slavery due to their complex supply chains and historic recruitment of migrant workers.

 Although criminals seek to anonymize themselves and their networks, financial footprints and data trails clearly exist and can be used to detect and disrupt these operations using technology to provide the necessary insights and intelligence to support investigations.

 Traditional human intelligence is often gathered on the ground within a particular country by charities using news sources and hearsay.
-With many charities operating within one country alone, but a majority of trafficking happening between countries, this information needs to be shared with governmental and intra-governmental organizations to compile a profile of a trafficker or broader activity.
-This traditional intelligence, however, is usually not enough to rapidly identify a network of traffickers, particularly within financial services companies.
+And many charities only operate within a single country.
+The majority of trafficking, however, happens between different countries, so this information needs to be shared with governmental and intra-governmental organizations to compile a profile of a trafficker or their broader activities.
+The problem with such traditional intelligence is that it’s usually not enough to rapidly identify a network of traffickers, particularly within financial services companies.